 The project will be built by SSE, ScottishPower and National Grid — three of the UK's leading energy companies — and construction work is scheduled to begin in 2024.
 British regulator Ofgem's has issued its consultation on the initial proposals.

 Carousel of images and videos

-This multi-billion-pound investment is expected to secure hundreds of jobs in both the construction and operation of the project.
+This multi-billion-pound investment is expected to secure hundreds of green jobs in both the construction and operation of the project.